 Imagine waking up in the Himalayan foothills, surrounded by lush, green mountains and in the distance, snow-capped peaks.
-This is the GVI Nepal base in the lively tourist town of Pokhara, three hours from the capital city of Kathmandu.
+This is the GVI Nepal community hub in the lively tourist town of Pokhara, three hours from the capital city of Kathmandu.
 You’ll work alongside established and reputable local organisations to make a long-lasting and measurable impact.
 You’ll also be based in one of the friendliest communities in the world, allowing you to experience the region’s rich cultural heritage.

 When you volunteer with GVI in Nepal, you’ll work on projects that: